opnfv/yardstick/docs/release/results/results.rst

    tc082-context-switches-under-load.rst
    tc083-network-throughput-between-vm.rst

-Test results of executed tests are avilable in Dashboard_ and logs in Jenkins_.
+Test results of executed tests are avilable in Dashboard_ and logs in Jenkins_.i

+Test results for Fraser release are collected from April 10, 2018 to May 13, 2018.

 Feature Test Results
 ====================